 Distribution Grid Modernization - Avista is systematically rebuilding and upgrading its electric distribution feeders, and where cost effective, is installing feeder automation to improve the reliability of the system.
-This program was designed for a 60-year cycle interval and is dovetailed with the Wood Pole Management program to optimize capital work on our overhead feeders.
-While replacing assets at the end of their useful life, Grid Modernization delivers a range of benefits that include improved reliability, energy conservation, and reduced operating costs.
+This program was designed for a 60-year cycle interval and is dovetailed with the Wood Pole Management program to optimize capital work on our overhead benefits that include improved reliability, energy conservation, and reduced operating costs.
 The planned investments to be made under this program average \$13.6 million annually.
+PCB Transformer Change-Out - The Company is systematically removing and replacing its aging transformers will be replaced under the Wood Pole fleet of distribution transformers that contain oil laden with PCBs.
+This program is planned to be ramped down by year 2020, when the great majority of the transformers will have been exchanged, at which time the remaining Management and Grid Modernization programs.
+The planned average annual investment is \$1.3 million.